jtagscherer/advis/README.md

 2. Build TensorBoard and the plugin, link them against each other and launch the modified TensorBoard version with Advis installed.
 This might take a while when compiling for the first time.

     `bazel run //advis_tensorboard -- --logdir /tmp/advis_demo`

+	Afterwards, the server will prepare all data needed to speed up interaction with the interface.
+You will be informed about the progress withiin your terminal.
+Please wait until TensorBoard outputs that the server has been started.

 3. If everything went well, TensorBoard along with Advis should now be available at [`localhost:6006/#advis`](http://localhost:6006/#advis).